What is a Signature Loan?

 - Signature loans are considered unsecured loans, as the borrower does not provide collateral.

-- The borrowers of a signature loan receive a lower interest rate compared to other loans provided by financial institutions.
+- Borrowers with excellent credit can receive a lower interest rate on a signature compared to other loans provided by financial institutions.

 Understanding Signature Loans

-Signature loans are considered unsecured loans, as the loans are not protected by collateral, unlike car and home loans.
-An amortized loan is when a predetermined loan payment is made over equal installments.
+Signature loans are considered unsecured loans, as the loans are not backed by collateral, unlike car and home loans.

 Examples of Signature Loans